liuact1986/MvvmLib/documentation/Navigation.md

 * EntranceAnimation
 * ExitAnimation
 * Simultaneous (boolean) allows to play simultaneously the animations.
+* CanAnimateOnLoad: allows to cancel animation on load

 EntranceAnimation: Target "CurrentContentPresenter"
 ExitAnimation: Target "CurrentContentPresenter" or with Simulatenous "PreviousContentPresenter"